ymdatta/DollarBot/README.md

 - Detailed documentation for each code file.

 ## Use Case
-* One can use DollarBot to save time one would otherwise spend manually inputting numbers into a spreadsheet -- all the whil encouraging you to spend less and save more with budgeting feature.
+* One can use DollarBot to save time one would otherwise spend manually inputting numbers into a spreadsheet -- all the while encouraging you to spend less and save more with budgeting feature.

 ## Punch Line